Food allergen labelling – the difference between ‘gluten’ and ‘cereals containing gluten’

 The different types of immune-mediated reactions are:

-• Non-IgE mediated reactions – Such as coeliac disease, and associated conditions including dermatitis herpetiformis, as well as non-IgE-mediated food allergies (symptoms are typically delayed for >2 hours after ingestion).
+- Non-IgE mediated reactions – Such as coeliac disease, and associated conditions including dermatitis herpetiformis, as well as non-IgE-mediated food allergies (symptoms are typically delayed for >2 hours after ingestion).
 For people that have coeliac and other related diseases, gluten can cause an autoimmune reaction in which the ingestion of gluten triggers the body to attack its own tissues.
 Symptoms include damage to the intestinal lining, diarrhoea, fatigue, weight loss, bloating and anaemia.
-It is important to make the distinction that coeliac disease is not a ‘true’ IgE-mediated allergic reaction and should be viewed as a separate condition.
+It is important to make the distinction that coeliac disease is not a ‘true’ IgE-mediated allergic reaction and should be viewed as a separate condition. and

-• IgE-mediated reactions – Symptoms of an IgE-mediated allergic reaction can range from mild such as itching around the mouth and rashes, to more severe symptoms such as vomiting, diarrhoea, difficulty breathing and, on occasion, anaphylaxis (shock).
+- IgE-mediated reactions – Symptoms of an IgE-mediated allergic reaction can range from mild such as itching around the mouth and rashes, to more severe symptoms such as vomiting, diarrhoea, difficulty breathing and, on occasion, anaphylaxis (shock).
 Such symptoms usually occur within 2 hours of ingestion.

 Gluten vs Cereals containing gluten